All Collections

 Updated over a week ago

-All eligible UK citizens can pay up to £3,600 gross each year or 100% of their relevant UK earnings (subject to the Annual Allowance or Money Purchase Annual Allowance if applicable), whichever is the greater.
+• All eligible UK citizens can contribute up to £3,600 gross annually or 100% of their relevant UK earnings, whichever is greater, subject to the Annual Allowance or Money Purchase Annual Allowance if applicable.

-The Scheme Administrator will claim basic rate tax relief from HMRC and invest it in your pension plan.
-For example, for a contribution of £10,000, you would pay £8,000 and the Scheme Administrator would reclaim £2,000 from HMRC (this example is based on 20% basic rate tax).
+• The Scheme Administrator will request basic rate tax relief from HMRC and invest it in your pension plan.
+For instance, if you contribute £10,000, you pay £8,000, and the Scheme Administrator reclaims £2,000 from HMRC (based on a 20% basic rate tax example).

-Contributions are made net of basic rate tax, irrespective of whether you are employed or self-employed.
+• Contributions are made net of basic rate tax, whether you are employed or self-employed.

-If you pay income tax at a higher rate than the basic rate, you can claim the extra tax relief through your self-assessment tax return on your personal contributions.
+If you pay income tax at a higher rate than the basic rate, you can claim additional tax relief through your self-assessment tax return on your personal contributions.

 When is tax relief paid into the SIPP?

-1 ) After the 5th of each month, the claim is made at the end of that month to HMRC.
+1. The claim is made at the end of the month after the 5th of each month to HMRC.

-2) The funds are then received around the 3rd or 4th week of the following month
+2. The funds are usually received in your SIPP during the 3rd or 4th week of the following month.

 Did this answer your question?